Based on 12 reviews

 During your stay in Thimpu, the capital city of Bhutan, you will have the opportunity to explore the vibrant streets and immerse yourself in the region’s rich cultural heritage.
 One of the highlights is a leisurely walk through the enchanting Tibetan Village, where you can witness the daily life of the locals, pass by lush agricultural fields, and venture into the natural blue pine forests, experiencing the serene beauty of the surroundings.

-Embarking on a picturesque hike along the riverside trails, you will have the chance to visit Pangri Zampa Gompa, a monastery that serves as the national centre for traditional astrology.
-Along the way, you will also pass by Tango and Cheri Gompa, adding to the spiritual and serene ambience of the journey.
+Start a picturesque hike along the riverside trails; you will have the chance to visit Pangri Zampa Gompa, a monastery that serves as the national center for traditional astrology.
+Along the way, you will also pass by Tango and Cheri Gompa, adding to the spiritual and serene ambiance of the tour.
 A delightful picnic lunch awaits you on the bank of the river, providing a moment of relaxation and nourishment amidst nature’s tranquillity.

-Another fascinating stop is the Zhilukha Nunnery, also known as Drubthob Gomba, which houses around 60 nuns and is the largest nunnery in Bhutan.
-Here, you can witness the dedication and spirituality of the nuns as they go about their daily rituals and prayers.
+Another fascinating stop is the Zhilukha Nunnery, also known as Drubthob Gomba.
+This is the largest nunnery in Bhutan and houses around 60 nuns.
+Here, you can witness the nuns’ dedication and spirituality as they go about their daily rituals and prayers.

 Visiting the Choki Traditional Art School is necessary for those interested in Bhutanese art and craftsmanship.
-This renowned institution promotes and preserves traditional Bhutanese arts and crafts, allowing you to witness the skilful artisans at work and perhaps even try to create your masterpiece.
+This renowned institution promotes and preserves traditional Bhutanese arts and crafts, allowing visitors to witness the skillful artisans at work and perhaps even try to create their masterpieces.

-Visiting the National Textile Museum is highly recommended to delve further into Bhutan’s rich textile heritage.
+To delve further into Bhutan’s rich textile heritage, it is highly recommended that you visit the National Textile Museum.
 Here, you can admire the intricate craftsmanship of traditional Bhutanese textiles and learn about their historical significance and cultural importance.

 Lastly, indulge in some shopping at the National Handicrafts Emporium, renowned for its high-quality handmade traditional products.
 From intricately woven fabrics to exquisite handicrafts, this emporium offers a wide range of authentic Bhutanese treasures that make perfect souvenirs or cherished keepsakes.

 After sightseeing in Thimphu, we will drive to Punakha.
 Punakha is one of the districts lying at an altitude of 1,242m lower than Thimpu.
-Due to the lower elevation, the temperature is relatively warmer and is also considered Bhutan’s ancient winter capital.
+Due to the lower elevation, the temperature is relatively warmer, and it is also considered Bhutan’s ancient winter capital.

-The distance between Punakha and Thimpu is around 72 km, taking approximately four hours by bus.
-During the journey to Punakha, we will pause at Dochu-La pass to appreciate the beauty of Gangkar Punsum.
+The distance between Punakha and Thimpu is around 72 km, and the tour takes approximately four hours by bus.
+During the tour to Punakha, we will pause at Dochu-La pass to appreciate the beauty of Gangkar Punsum.
 Gangkar Punsum is the highest peak, with an altitude of 24,770 ft/7,550, and is unclimbed.

 Meals: Breakfast, Lunch, and Dinner